Stefinshibygeorge/PotholeDetection-_UNet/README.md

 ## Training & Validation

 - Data is split into training and validation sets.
-- The model is compiled and trained using binary cross-entropy loss and appropriate metrics (e.g., IoU, Dice).
+- The model is compiled and trained using MSE.
 - Training progress and validation performance are monitored.

----

-## Visualization

-- Built-in functions to visualize random pairs of images and masks.
-- Qualitative inspection of model predictions alongside ground truth.

 ---
 ## Results

 The U-Net model demonstrates robust performance in segmenting potholes.
 Below are sample qualitative results: